 - Finally, press the Save button.

-Steps to Attach a Screenshot in Excel
+How to Attach Screenshot in Excel

 In this section, we will discuss all the steps in detail to attach a screenshot in Excel.